Expert Recap: CIRS and GI issues

 Chronic Inflammatory Response Syndrome (CIRS), which you likely know is triggered by exposure to molds, mycotoxins, or other biotoxins, can profoundly disrupt gut integrity, microbiome balance, detoxification, and motility.
 And unless the underlying biotoxin-driven inflammation is addressed, gut protocols don’t work.

-This is why, in my clinical experience, restoring CIRS physiology often leads to spontaneous gut improvement.
-Especially when we raise MSH (Melanocyte-Stimulating Hormone) levels using the Shoemaker Protocol.
+This is why, in my clinical experience, treating CIRS properly through the Shoemaker Protocol often leads to spontaneous gut improvement.
+Especially when we raise MSH (Melanocyte-Stimulating Hormone) levels.

 In this guide, I’ll walk you through: